baycarbone/charm-rancher-integrator/README.md

 such a token, please see [rancher-api-keys](https://rancher.com/docs/rancher/v2.5/en/user-settings/api-keys/).

 - (optional) cert-verify: toggles verification of the Rancher platform certificate.
-Setting this to false is not recommended but can be useful for development purposes when using a self-signed certificate.
+Setting this to 'False' is not recommended but can be useful for development purposes when using a self-signed certificate.

 ```bash